What Is the Best Cut of Steak? The Ultimate Top 10 List

 The New York strip’s counterpart, the Kansas City strip, is similar in taste and texture.
 The Kansas City version has a thin strip of tail fat and a small portion of the bone attached.

-Both of these strip steaks come from the short loin, so you’re basically eating the same cut of meat.
+These strip steaks come from the short loin, so you’re eating the same cut of meat.

 Another version of the New York strip is called the club steak.
 It contains more bone than the Kansas City cut but has no other noteworthy differences.